 Location are geographical positions, generally used in identifying stakeholders or engagements, as well as any other type of record available in all modules.

 - By doing a Google search

 - By manually entering all the information related to the location

-It is possible to merge a location to another one only if they both have the same location level.
+It is possible to merge a location with another, but only if they both have the same location level.
 You can do this by using the Merge action.

 If you created a new location manually, you can use the Find with Google action to fill out the missing details about it.
-The location name and coordinates will be replaced with the ones generated by the Google search.
-However, the location level and the parent level, as well as the zone will remain the same as it was manually entered.
+The location name and coordinates will be replaced with the ones generated by the Google search, but the location level, parent level, and zone you entered manually will not change.
 Please verify the information after using this action to be sure the details about the location are accurate (e.g., that the location title is properly associated with the location levels and zones).

 Here is what you can find out by viewing a location:

 This is a list of all the locations associated with the current one as direct or indirect children.
 For instance, if we are looking to a city location that has no neighbourhoods associated with it, no sub-locations will be listed here.
-However, if we are looking into the country to which this city belongs, we may see sublocations such as the state/provinces or counties to which that city is linked.
+However, if we look at the country the city belongs to, we may see sublocations such as states, provinces or counties the city is linked to.

 - Related engagements

 - Related stakeholders

 In these last two sections, you will find all the engagement and stakeholder records linked to the location, directly or indirectly.
+Example:

-- The communication record # C-12345 is associated to the location North Beach, a neighbourhood in the city of San Francisco, from the state of California, in United States.
+- The communication record # C-12345 is associated with the location North Beach, a neighbourhood in the city of San Francisco, the state of California, and the United States.

 - When looking at the United States location, under the related engagement tab you will find the communication record # C-12345.